DjangoGirls/tutorial/django_start_project/README.md

 Make sure to replace `yourname` with a username you created in __Database__ section.
 Then save a file.

-To create a database for our blog we will type in console `python manage.py syncdb`.
+To create a database for our blog we will type in console `python manage.py syncdb` (we need to be in a parent `mysite` directory that contains `manage.py` file).
 It should look like this:

     (blog) ~/mysite python manage.py syncdb
     Creating tables ...